mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		float absent path strong curtain savior worst suspend bright touch away dirty measure thorn

+Since our seed is 256 bits long, the mnemonic contains 24 words.
+128-bit and 192-bit seeds generate shorter mnemonics of 12 and 18 words, respectively.
-Note: a 128- or 192-bit seed will generate a shorter mnemonic of 12 or 18 words.
-You may generate a wallet with these seed lengths using the `-l` option to 'mmgen-walletgen'.
+Wallets with these seed lengths can be generated using the `--seed-len` option to 'mmgen-walletgen'.

-Though some consider 128 bits of entropy to provide adequate security for the foreseeable future, it’s advisable to stick to the default 256-bit seed length if you’re not planning to use the mnemonic feature.
+Though some consider 128 bits of entropy to provide adequate security for the foreseeable future, it’s advisable to stick to the default 256-bit seed length.
+You'll find that even a 24-word mnemonic is not difficult to memorize.

 NOTE: MMGen mnemonics are generated from the Electrum wordlist, but using ordinary base conversion instead of Electrum’s more complicated algorithm.

-The mnemonic file may be used any place you’d use a MMGen wallet with the same Seed ID.
-You can generate ten addresses with it just as you did with the wallet, for example:
+The mnemonic is a complete representation of your seed and may be used anywhere where you’d use an MMGen wallet.
+You can generate addresses with it just as you do with a wallet:

 		$ mmgen-addrgen 89ABCDEF.mmwords 1-10
 		...
 		Address data written to file '89ABCDEF[1-10].addrs'

-The resulting address file will be identical to one generated by any wallet with Seed ID '89ABCDEF'.
+You can use it to sign transactions:

+		$ mmgen-txsign FEDCBA[0.1].rawtx 89ABCDEF.mmwords
+		...
+		Signed transaction written to file 'FEDCBA[0.1].sigtx'

-The mnemonic can be used to regenerate a lost wallet:
+The mnemonic can also be used to regenerate a lost wallet:

 		$ mmgen-walletconv 89ABCDEF.mmwords
 		...